Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Sanders is averaging 38.3 receiving yards per game in three career matchups against the Jets, 0.2 fewer than his receiving yards prop bet over/under for Sunday's game (38.5).
+- Against the Jets, Sanders has averaged 38.3 receiving yards per game over his three career matchups, 9.8 more than his over/under for Sunday's game.

 - Sanders has not caught a touchdown pass versus the Jets.